A frequently asked question at The Forensic Practice is: which adult learning principles do you incorporate in your workshops?

 - Experiential Learning.
 Activities are designed to develop insights and skills through practice and reflection (e.g., generating hypotheses exercise; note taking exercises).

 - Scaffolding.
-We use scaffolding principles and spaced-out interleaved retrieval principles to deepen skills acquisition.
-By gradually increasing the complexity of exercises and reducing trainer support, participants gain confidence and skills.
+We use scaffolding principles for skills acquisition By gradually increasing the complexity of exercises and reducing trainer support, participants gain confidence and skills.
 We create realistic practice exercises that resemble what learners do in their work, in line with the doctrine, ‘practice like you play and you will play like you practice.’

 - Interleaved Practice.
 Two or more concepts or skills are practiced at once to create longer and more versatile learning.